eea/eea.rancher.catalog/templates/sentry/9/README.md

    * SENTRY_GITHUB_API_ID - *Client ID* from OAuthApp
    * SENTRY_GITHUB_API_SECRET - *Client Secret* from OAuthApp
    * SENTRY_SECRET_KEY,  SENTRY_INITIAL_USER_EMAIL , SENTRY_INITIAL_USER_PASSWORD - anything
+   * External volume name - Use to give rancher scoped external volumes, that should be created before
-   * Volume Storage Driver - rancher-ebs
+   * Volume Storage Driver - rancher-nfs by default
-   * Storage Drive Option - size:? ( it should be more than the existing used space on production)
+   * Storage Drive Option - size:? ( it should be more than the existing used space on production), used on netapp and rancher-ebs

 4. Replicate the database.